TRANSPORT &

 The central and most important part of Delphi is the temple of Apollo, where the Pythia delivered her prophetic words in the adyton, a separate, restricted room at the rear.
 The temple of Apollo sat atop a large terrace supported by a polygonal wall.

-As you tour the site with your professional guide, they will bring to life the history and central characters of the site.
+As you tour the site, your guide will bring to life the history and central characters of the site.
 You will see the Roman Agora, walk along the Sacred Way, and view the monument of the Argive Kings, the treasury of the Athenians, the Athenian Stoa, the Polygonal Wall, the monument of Platea, and the Temple of Apollo where the oracle resided.

 Above the Temple, you can visit the well preserved 3rd-century Theater.
 On the lower slope of the mountain is the Tholos, a building whose purpose is unknown but architecturally speaking is considered one of the masterpieces of the ancient world.
 You will also see the Palestra where the athletes trained in preparation for the Pythian Games.